 Market risk is the risk of loss arising from adverse changes in market rates and prices, such as interest rates, foreign currency exchange rates and commodity prices.
 We are exposed to changes in interest rates primarily from variable rate long-term debt arrangements.
-At December 31, 2018, interest on borrowings under our Credit Facility was subject to fluctuation based on changes in short-term interest rates.

-As of December 31, 2018, our long-term variable-rate borrowings under the Credit Facility totaled \$1.2 billion, representing approximately 36% of our long-term debt.
-In conjunction with the issuance of the 6% Senior Notes due 2026, this percentage declined from 43% as of December 31, 2017.
-During 2018, the weighted average interest rates on our variable and fixed rate debt were 4.3% and 6.4%, respectively.
+As of December 31, 2019, our variable-rate long-term borrowings totaled \$498.8 million under the Term Loan.
+No amounts were outstanding under the Revolving Credit Facility.
+Variable-rate borrowings under the Term Loan and the Revolving Credit Facility represented approximately 19% of our long-term debt as of December 31, 2019, declining from 36% as of December 31, 2018.
+During the year ended December 31, 2019, the weighted average interest rates on our variable and fixed rate debt were 4.0% and 6.5%, respectively.